Holed cone structures on 3-manifolds: Deformation space of holed cone structures

 \begin{rem} If the cone angle at $\Sigma_{i}$ is equal to zero, there is no arbitrarity of the twist number $x_{i}$ of the framing around $\Sigma_{i}$.
-The frame invariant of such a holed cone structure is defined by setting $x_{i} = 0$. \end{rem}
+The twist of such a holed cone structure is defined by setting $x_{i} = 0$. \end{rem}

-Conversely, the framing determines the holed cone structure.
+Conversely, the twist determines the holed cone structure.